 Maslow’s theory has its uses.
 Yet most modern management experts and psychologists regard it with suspicion.
-One obvious criticism is that the hierarchy doesn’t take into account acts of selflessness, bravery, charity and heroism.
+One criticism is that the hierarchy of needs doesn’t take into account acts of selflessness, bravery, charity and heroism.

 Painters starving in attics